nrwl/nx/docs/shared/react-standalone-tutorial/4-workspace-optimization.md

    ✔    2/2 dependent project tasks succeeded [2 read from cache]
 ```

-This is because your `store` project depends on the `routes-cart` and `shared-ui` projects, which also have `build` targets.
+This is because your `store` project depends on the `cart` and `shared-ui` projects, which also have `build` targets.
 By default Nx is configured to run the `build` target for any dependencies that have a `build` target, before running the `build` on the original project.

 This feature allows the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.